Haloperidol Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Extrapyramidal side effects such as akathisia (a feeling of inner restlessness), Parkinsonism (eg, mask-like face, restlessness, shuffling gait), blurred vision, breast discharge, constipation, dry mouth, dystonia (prolonged abnormal muscle contractions), missed menstrual periods, swallowing difficulties, weakness, and weight gain are some of the more common side effects.
+- Extrapyramidal side effects such as akathisia (a feeling of inner restlessness), parkinsonism (eg, mask-like face, restlessness, shuffling gait), constipation, dystonia (prolonged abnormal muscle contractions), and weakness are some of the most common side effects.
+Blurred vision, breast discharge, dry mouth, missed menstrual periods, swallowing difficulties, and weight gain may also occur.

 - Haloperidol may cause tardive dyskinesia (potentially irreversible and untreatable, involuntary movements of the tongue, lips, face, trunk, and extremities).
 The risk is highest among elderly women, and with longer treatment durations or higher dosages.
 Because of this risk, the smallest effective dose of haloperidol should be used and the need for continued treatment should be reassessed periodically.